-The senior officers would place all 80-100 choir member names in a hat, and pull out a name.
-That student would stand up at their seat and sing a verse of “O Come Emanuel” by themselves.
+The senior officers would place all 80-100 choir member names in a hat.
+They would then pull out one name.
+That student would stand up at their seat and sing a verse of “O Come Emmanuel” by themselves.
 They would do this for several days.
 When each student finished singing, the entire class would applaud, as if they had just be indoctrinated into their choir fraternity.

-This, is not an approach I recommend for having students sing solo.
-Putting students on the spot in a ‘trial by fire’ situation is a control tactic and creates the opposite approach to a comfortable learning environment.
+This, is not an approach I recommend encouraging students to sing by themselves.
+Putting students on the spot in a ‘trial by fire’ situation is a control tactic.
+As a result, this creates the opposite result of my goal: to foster a comfortable learning environment.

 While I believe we should expect our singers to sing by themselves, every opportunity should be one that is handled with care and consideration for their well being.
 Our primary goal is to foster a positive learning environment.
 Within that learning environment, we want every student to thrive.
 This can only happen when they become accountable.
 Accountability comes from solo singing and does not necessarily need to come from teacher grading.